 When you start thinking about taking out a mortgage, checking your credit score should be an essential step.
 The main credit agencies in the UK will give you your score and a snapshot of the credit report for free online.
-With this in hand, it’s time to look to see if there are any negatives influencing your score, and where possible, improve it.
+With this in hand, it’s time to look to see if any negatives are influencing your score, and where possible, improve it.
 In some cases, there are easy wins to be made, such as closing an old account or registering on the electoral roll, others will take more time.
-It’s advisable that you look at your credit score at least three months before you hope to apply.
+You should look at your credit score at least three months before you hope to apply.

 2. Manage your outgoings before applying